Ryu Seung-woo

-Ryu Seung-woo (born 17 December 1993) is a South Korean footballer who plays as an attacking midfielder or winger for Championship club Garudayaksa.
+Ryu Seung-woo (born 17 December 1993) is a South Korean footballer who plays as an attacking midfielder or winger for K League 2 club Ansan Greeners.

 Club career

 Bayer Leverkusen

 Although Ryu signed his first professional contract with Jeju United from the K League on 6 November 2013 as a free agent, only a month later, without playing a single professional game in K-League, the Korean club loaned him out to Bayer Leverkusen for the purpose of his professional development.
 Before moving to Bundesliga, Ryu showed his credentials on the international stage, scoring a couple of goals to help South Korea into the knockout round of the 2013 FIFA U-20 World Cup in Turkey.
 Ryu grabbed his first goal for Bayer Leverkusen in the second half of an hour-long friendly against Dutch side SC Heerenveen.
 Bayer Leverkusen's skipper Simon Rolfes praised Ryu for his "intelligent play, good movement and use of space."
 On 25 January 2014, Ryu made his first official Bundesliga debut against SC Freiburg, substituting his South Korean compatriot Son Heung-Min in the second half.
 Unfortunately, the game ended in a 3–2 defeat for Leverkusen.